opentofu/tofu-ls/.github/CONTRIBUTING.md

 the language server

 ```
-cd terraform-ls
+cd opentofu-ls
 go install
 ```

-Once the compilation process succeeds, you can find a `terraform-ls` executable in the Go executable directory.
+Once the compilation process succeeds, you can find a `opentofu-ls` executable in the Go executable directory.
 If you haven't overridden it with the `GOBIN` environment variable, the executable directory is the `bin` directory inside the directory returned by the following command: